jean-technologies/smartlead-mcp-server-local/README.md

 ### 3. Supergateway Mode (Alternative SSE/Management)

 The Supergateway package can manage running the MCP server and exposing it via SSE.
+Requires a BASIC or PREMIUM license.

 ```bash
 # Ensure supergateway is installed (e.g., npx -y ...)